 A few months ago I got to try out their early prototype.
-I mounted the JayKay trucks on my own favourite Icone Longboards deck and all I could see was my beautiful wooden longboard with a pair of trucks – no plastic battery pack housing, no nothing.
+I mounted the JayKay trucks on my own favorite Icone Longboards deck and all I could see was my beautiful wooden longboard with a pair of trucks – no plastic battery pack housing, no nothing.

 Compared to other electric longboards, the setup was very light with a total weight of about 5.5 kg.
 The e-trucks can be mounted with standard skateboard hardware and the bushings are of a standard size too, so they can be replaced if desired.

 Before my first ride, I was worried about how the trucks would feel.
 I expected them to have no turn as if they were designed only to house the battery and other components.
-But to my surprise this was not the case.
+But to my surprise, this was not the case.
 The truck geometry offered a pleasant, agile riding experience.

-JayKay have just received their new urethane wheels.
+JayKay has just received their new urethane wheels.
 For now, the wheels come in 78a with a contact patch of 61.5 mm and in two colors, red and white.
 I can’t comment on the wheels and how they slide since I’ve only tested the first prototype, but I think it should be possible to do checks and little slides.

 However, it must be considered that this is more of a urethane “ring” than a wheel, meaning it could wear down quite fast if someone should choose to slide them a lot.